Silvi Jan

-Silvi Jan (סילבי ז'אן; born 27 October 1973) an Israeli former footballer who played as a striker.
+Silvi Jan (סילבי ז'אן; born 27 October 1973) is an Israeli former footballer who played as a striker.
 With 29 goals, she is the all-time Israel national team top goalscorer.

 Club career

 Jan played school football in Netanya, and was part of the boys' football team of Shorashim school.
 As there was no women's league, Jan tried to find an active team in Europe, eventually signing with Kolbotn I.L. in Norway.
 In 1999, with the establishment of the Israeli Women's League, Jan returned to Israel and signed with Hapoel Tel Aviv.

 Jan played at Hapoel Tel Aviv for four seasons, until the team folded, winning the league and cup in 2000–01.
 After Hapoel Tel Aviv folded, Jan signed with Maccabi Holon, where she played until her retirement in 2007.
 With Maccabi Holon Jan won the league 4 times and the cup 5 times.

 In January 2009, Jan returned to league action and joined ASA Tel Aviv University.
 On 21 February 2012, in a league match against her former club, Maccabi Holon, Jan scored her 1000th goal in all club and national team competitions.
 Jan played at ASA Tel Aviv until her retirement in May 2012.
 With ASA Tel Aviv Jan Jan won three championships and two cups.
 Jan scored a total of 1,010 goals in all competitions.